We did some refactoring for binary sensors in order to comply with current Home Assistant standards. Please find them below.

 ignore_internal_state for your binary_sensor and set the

-context_timeout attribute to the time in between you want it to react to your sensor clicks (defaults to 1 - which should be fine).
+context_timeout attribute to the time in between you want it to react to your sensor clicks (defaults to None - which disables this feature).
 Otherwise the counter will not work correctly.